 The variety of costumes on display weren’t limited to Cats in Hats.
 Tuscaloosa (Ala.)
 Public Library saw Horton from Horton Hears a Who, thanks to members of the Tuscaloosa Children’s Theatre Seussical cast.

-Dr. Seuss Day’s a hit!
+And as these libraries and dozens more show, Dr. Seuss Day’s a hit!
 That much we know!